Featured Testimonial About Creighton University

 2. Take time for yourself

-One of the messages that Peter and her team pass along to students — especially first-year students — ahead of Christmas break: Prepare to set boundaries.
+One of the messages that Peter and her team pass along to students — especially first-year students — between semesters: Prepare to set boundaries.

 College students who’ve lived independently for the first time return home with different routines, and maybe different priorities.
 It’s helpful to communicate with parents and friends about that.